rsyncOSX/rsyncuidocs/content/en/docs/_index.md

 {{< alert color="warning" >}}

-As a safety precaution, the \`—delete\` parameter is not set as a default parameter when adding new tasks.
-To ensure that the source and destination are in complete synchronization, the \`—delete\` parameter must be enabled.
-If you are new to \`rsync\`, I strongly recommend reading the "Important" section as a minimum.
+As a safety precaution, the `—delete` parameter is not set as a default parameter when adding new tasks.
+To ensure that the source and destination are in complete synchronization, the `—delete` parameter must be *enabled*.
+If you are new to `rsync`, I strongly recommend reading the "Important" section as a minimum.

 {{< /alert >}}